Improving the Digital Experience of Student Housing at the University of Guelph

 2. Staff should spend no more than 1 hour per day responding to inquiries via email and phone

-3. Reduce repeat questions about residence eligibility by 30%
+3. Reduce repeat questions about residence features by 30%

 What campus partners are saying?

-"We've noticed a significant impact on our recruitment numbers due to the lack of clarity around housing eligibility requirements"
+"We've noticed a significant impact on our recruitment numbers due to the lack of clarity around residences"

 - Assistant Registrar, Admissions